 A List of Items Method

 This method involves creating a list of key items discussed during the interaction.
-This could include the date and time, names of attendees, the goal or purpose of the call, decisions made, next steps, and your overall impression of the interaction.
+This may include the date, time, attendee names, call purpose, decisions, next steps, and your overall impression of the interaction.
 This method is straightforward and easy to skim through, making it a good choice for quick reference.

 The Full Call Report Method